 Alliance for Community Transit (ACT-LA): KIWA is on the host committee for ACT-LA, a city-wide coalition of housing, transportation, and labor advocates, as well as environmental justice organizations and affordable housing developers, that seeks a sustainable transit systems and neighborhoods for ALL people in Los Angeles, placing the interests of low-income communities and communities of color first as we create a more sustainable city.
 Through strategic campaigns and public actions, ACT-LA is ensuring that LA’s transit expansion has the potential to benefit, rather than harm, working people and their families.

-Affordable Housing: There is a deep, unmet need for affordable housing in our neighborhood, as well as in other neighborhoods in cities around the country.
-In partnership with Little Tokyo Service Center, KIWA is developing affordable housing in Koreatown.
-Our first development, Casa Yonde, is a 52-unit, 100% affordable, LEED Platinum project with homes set aside for homeless TAY and homeless families with a mentally ill adult.
+Affordable Housing: There is a deep, unmet need for affordable housing in Los Angeles and across California.
+In partnership with Little Tokyo Service Center, KIWA developed an affordable housing in Koreatown named Casa Yonde.
+Its name apt for KIWA’s work in multiethnic solidarity building, Casa Yonde couples Casa meaning “home” in Spanish and Yonde meaning “solidarity” in Korean.
+Casa Yonde is a 52-unit, 100% affordable, LEED Platinum project with 18 homes set aside for homeless transitional aged youth (TAY) and survivors of domestic violence.
 With this, we seek to demonstrate that we can and must build housing that is affordable, beautiful, and environmentally sustainable.

 KTown Farms: KTown Farms addresses the lack of green space in Koreatown.
 By targeting small, unused lots in the community and transforming them into micro-farms, this project aims to create a corridor of green space and facilitate organic food production in Koreatown.
-For more information on KTown Farms, click here.
+Ktown Farms is now inactive, but learn more about the project here.